rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotMessage/ChatbotMessage.md

 ### Messages with sources

-You can add Sources to a message if you are using Retrieval-Augmented Generation.
+If you are using Retrieval-Augmented Generation, you may want to display sources.

-Sources allows you to paginate between any sources you provide the component.
+A `SourcesCard` allows you to paginate between any sources you provide.

 ```js file="./MessageWithSources.tsx"